pankaj485/local-stremio/README.md

 - execute the file with `./stremio.sh`
 - access the local sever on [localhost:11470](http://127.0.0.1:11470)

-## Known Bug
+## Improvement ideas

-- Although the program will check all the conditions and run the container, The script will not terminate by running `ctrl + c`.
-I'm yet to resolve it.
-Meanwhile it can be closed by clicking on close icon from terminal GUI.
+- to run the container on the desired port